Sticking To The Gym, One Day At A Time

 - Daily routine

 The most important part of sticking to it had nothing to do with my schedule.
 Instead, what I observed -after almost passing out at the gym once- was that I didn’t have the ENERGY to exercise because of an old and bad habit of going through many cups of coffee before having breakfast.
 As I wake up around 5-5:30, by the time I dropped all the kids off at school and hit the gym, I was famished and without a zap of energy left to engage with it.
+Download this chart that will help you keep track of what you are eating for each meal in a day.
+You can get instant access to the entire organizing printbles vault by subscribing for free here.

 I was determined to make things work, and as much as I loved my multiple cups of coffee early in the morning, I started having a good breakfast with my very first coffee cup.
 I also introduced a small snack right after exercising, which led me to make sure I included it to my grocery shopping list.
 I now keep avocados, canned tuna and a bunch of hard-boiled eggs in the fridge, ready to consume.